-Explained: The connection between Tesla Powerwall batteries, earth metals like Cobalt and Lithium, China quest for technological supremacy and Trump Greenland real-estate deal search
+Explained: The connection between Tesla Powerwall batteries, earth metals like Cobalt and Lithium, China quest for technological supremacy and Trump' Greenland real-estate deal approach.

 Renewable Energy Industry is part of the global trend of electrification just as transportation industry is.
 Solar Panels, Wind Turbines, and High Capacity Batteries are making that doable.

-These days we talk about a four-corner intersection between mainstream technologies, geopolitical leverage, trade, and trade wars, IP (Intellectual Property) protecting R&D Innovations.
+These days we talk about a four-corner intersection between mainstream tech, geopolitical leverage, trade, and trade wars, IP (Intellectual Property) protecting R&D Innovations.

-How all this are mixing together and what is the renewable industry outcome?
+How all this concepts are mixing together and what is the outcome in renewable industry?

 Batteries and Solar Panels are one of the most important components in the process of electrification and (electric) power generation.
-Batteries have a static function as in electric power conservation and a mobile function as in electrification of the power train in transportation.
-In both industries, the storage capacity of the battery makes the difference between economical viable and a non-economical solution.
-In general, we look for high-density energy type of batteries; those offer a significant technical advantage through high capacity and reduced physical footprint (smaller geometrical volume).
+Batteries have a static function as in electric power conservation and a mobile function as in car and trucks power train electrification.
+The storage capacity of the battery makes the difference between economical viable and a non-economical solution.
+In general, we look for high-density energy type of batteries; those offer a significant technical advantage through high capacity and reduced physical footprint,smaller volume.

-To reach a performant specification, batteries have started incorporating rare metals like indium, gallium, and selenide, respective cobalt.
+To reach a performant specification, batteries have started to incorporate more and more rare metals like indium, gallium, and selenide, respective cobalt.
 Additional they use nickel, aluminum, and copper.
 Tesla Batteries banks are using nickel, cobalt, and aluminum; respective in some of the models they use nickel, manganese and cobalt.

 China accounts for over 95 percent of the world's production of rare earth.
 Therefore, having control of these elements puts China in a powerful position.
 China's reserves are estimated to be 36 million tons or roughly 30 percent of the world's total reserves.
 It is estimated the world has 99 million tons of rare earth reserve deposits.
 Other major reserves in the world exist in California, India, Brazil, Australia, South Africa, and Malaysia.